danburbul/miwc.github.io/_posts/2014-2-7-about-us.md

 Huw and I (Ben) decided to start Make it With Code after we put a blog post up to say we wanted 5 people to test a new type of course based on 'hacking stuff together' rather than learning syntax and got over 50 people wanting to try it in the first few hours.

-Huw's a software product manager who now works primarily with startups and has previously worked with companies such as Vodaphone Group.
+Huw's a software product manager who now works primarily with startups and has previously worked with companies such as Vodafone Group.
 I'm a developer with about eight years experience in a range of languages and the author of a book on deploying ruby applications.

 I 'built' websites before understanding HTML, database driven applications before knowing SQL and games before knowing what a loop was.
 By built I mean hacked together from things other people had made; I learnt just the bits I needed in order to make the stuff I wanted.
 As I discovered how awesome it was to actually make things, I learnt more and more of the theory simply because it was useful for building better things, not because that's what you're "meant to do".